 Oftentimes we’re too distracted by the type of broth and ingredients to order for our steamboat parties.
 But the steamboat pots that our soups and pork belly go into is equally important – after all, it’s not called hotpot for no reason.

 Whether you like searing steaks alongside your shabu shabu or want to savour two different types of broths, there’s a pot out there that fits your needs.
-Here are eight steamboat pots so you can emulate that Beauty In The Pot or HaiDiLao experience even at home.
+Here are seven steamboat pots so you can emulate that Beauty In The Pot or HaiDiLao experience even at home.
 Complimentary noodle dance not included.

 For more hotpot-related things, check out:

 - 6 best ways to cook your CNY steamboat

 - HaiDiLao-styled steamboat bases to DIY at home

 - 10 hotpot delivery & DIY options in Singapore

 - 8 kitchen gadgets under $20 for restaurant-level hotpot gatherings

 1. Toyomi Steamboat ($45.90) – Affordable multi-purpose pot